qiaochongzhi/cDFT-for-beginner/README.md

 ## Framework

-This is a ongoing project, it contains a hard-sphere or a Lennard-Jones fluid confined in a slit pore or around a single wall.
+This is a ongoing project, it contains multicomponent hard-sphere or Lennard-Jones fluids confined in a slit pore or around a single wall.
 This project is to help the beginner to understand the framework of classical density functional theory.
 I strongly recommend you read the code carefully, before you use it to do any calculation.
 Before use it, please make sure 'scipy', 'numpy', 'matplotlib' and 'numba' have been installed.